 You’re headed for a new adventure, but you should keep nurturing the relationships you’ve built over the years.
 Your soon-to-be former boss and coworkers are important parts of your professional network.
 Add them as LinkedIn connections.
 Get their personal email addresses.
 Go out to lunch one last time.
 Who knows?
-You may find yourself going back to them for work one day.
+You may find yourself working with them again.

-It’s basic professional courtesy to help out during the transition period before you leave your old role, either by training your replacement or writing detailed instructions for a future new hire.
+It’s professional courtesy to help out during the transition period as you prepare to leave your current role, either by training your replacement or writing detailed instructions for a future new hire.
 Leave your electronic and paper files in good order.
 Now is also a good time to give your desk a thorough decluttering and cleaning, making sure you don't leave behind anything personal.

-There’s much to do after accepting a job offer, so don’t rest on your laurels and coast during your final two weeks at your workplace.
+There’s much to do after accepting a job offer, so don’t coast during your final two weeks at your workplace.
 Finish strong and display a positive attitude.
-Make an effort to thank any colleagues who helped you learn and grow professionally in the job.
+Thank any colleagues who helped you learn and grow professionally in the job.
 Make the most of this time to create a smooth transition as you prepare for the next exciting chapter of your career.

 Have you changed your mind about accepting a job offer?
-Read our post.
 Do you want to continue your search?
 Let us help!